 Aug 1–4 | NEW PLAY READINGS

-Crossing Borders (Cruzando Fronteras) is an annual featuring free readings of works by Latinx playwrights, conversations with the artists, live music, food, drink and more!
+Crossing Borders (Cruzando Fronteras) is an annual festival featuring free readings of works by Latinx playwrights, conversations with the artists, live music, food, drink and more!

 By Eliana Pipes